-- 5.4.61 Development of the northern part of this opportunity area should trigger the incorporation of a dedicated pedestrian crossing of Princes Way (i.e. as part of the Redway extension) to improve pedestrian access to the town centre. - 5.4.62 New vehicular access for the northern part of this opportunity area is likely to come off Prince's Way and/or Dukes Drive.
-South of Princes Way new development would take access off Albert Street.
+- 5.4.65 Development of the northern part of this opportunity area should trigger the provision of a dedicated pedestrian crossing of Princes Way (as part of the Redway extension) to improve pedestrian access to the town centre. - 5.4.66 New vehicular access for the northern part of this opportunity area is likely to come off Prince's Way and / or Dukes Drive.
+South of Princes Way new development would take access off Albert Street. - 5.4.67 In the longer term, consideration could be given to the inclusion of a multistorey car park as part of a, potential, partial redevelopment of the northern part of this Opportunity Area.

-Northern Quarter - Opportunity Area